Table of Contents

 - Discuss your plans with your HIV health care provider to make sure you are on the right treatment plan for your own health and to reduce the risk of perinatal (mother-to-child) transmission (more about this in the next sections)

 - Find an obstetrician (OB) or midwife who is familiar with HIV care.
 He or she can explain your options for getting pregnant with as little risk to your partner as possible.
+For more information on getting pregnant and options for safer conception, see our fact sheet on Getting Pregnant and HIV.

 - Ask your HIV health care provider and your OB or midwife to talk with each other and coordinate your care before and during your pregnancy